mobehun/BraveTechnology/README.md

 Only minor changes have been made to the configs and I try to keep everything up to date.

-Vote here:

-http://goo.gl/XBSPdh (HQM or Better Questing?) http://goo.gl/TakYi1 (Waila or The One Probe?)

 #II.
 Authors
 Modlist with author's name can be found in the authors file.